StarcubeLabs/StarcubeLabs.github.io/_posts/2023-05-15-reverse-engineering-ds.markdown

 Some reverse engineering communities go a step further and maintain an in-progress or completed manual __decompilation__ (decomp) or __disassembly__ of a game, a project that uses source code or structured assembly code to build a game binary that matches the actual game's ROM file.
 As these projects require all of the game's code to build a matching binary, they often contain a large amount of labeled information about a game. _Explorers of Sky_ does not have a decompilation project currently, but the game's predecessor, _Red Rescue Team_, has an in-progress decompilation [here](https://github.com/pret/pmd-red).
 Manually decompiling is a highly technical sub-area of the reverse engineering space that is out of scope for this tutorial, though if one exists for the game you are reverse engineering, it's useful to keep on your radar.

+#### Explorers of Sky resources
-For _Explorers of Sky_ specifically, the game does not have a Data Crystal page.
-If you search around, likely the first thing you'll find is the ROM editing tool [SkyTemple](https://skytemple.org/), along with the [SkyTemple Discord](https://discord.gg/skytemple) where most hacking discussion for _Explorers of Sky_ takes place.
-Digging deeper, you'll find that the _Explorers of Sky_ hacking community has created a centralized repository known as [pmdsky-debug](https://github.com/UsernameFodder/pmdsky-debug) for documenting functions, structs, and other technical data, along with being able to import the documentation into Ghidra and other reverse engineering tools.
+For _Explorers of Sky_ specifically, the first thing you'll likely find by searching around is the ROM editing tool [SkyTemple](https://skytemple.org/), along with the [SkyTemple Discord](https://discord.gg/skytemple) where most hacking discussion for _Explorers of Sky_ takes place.

+The _Explorers of Sky_ hacking community has created a centralized repository known as [pmdsky-debug](https://github.com/UsernameFodder/pmdsky-debug) for documenting functions, structs, and other technical data, along with being able to import the documentation into Ghidra and other reverse engineering tools.

+Assorted technical documentation can also be found on [Project Pokémon](https://projectpokemon.org/home/docs/mystery-dungeon-nds/pok%C3%A9mon-mystery-dungeon-explorers-r78/), such as file formats, compression algorithms, and a breakdown of all files in the unpacked ROM.

 ## Conclusion
 By now, you've set up a reverse engineering environment, learned the basics of assembly and some reverse engineering tools, and walked through some strategies to discover functionality in-game.
 From here, you are ready to dive into the code of your favorite DS game and see what you can find.
 Mind you, the reverse engineering process is not always straightforward and requires plenty of ingenuity and patience, but it is a skill you can improve at with practice and persistence.
 Good luck!